fza/vagrant-trusty64-php/README.md

 The `vagrant package` command is not able to handle parallels provided boxes yet (as with v1.5.4).
 My trick is to use [Veewee](https://github.com/jedi4ever/veewee), adding a fake box definition, renaming the provisioned VM within Parallels the same as the fake definition and running `veewee parallels export <put-definition-name-here>` from Veewee's main directory.
 This will produce a `.box` file, which can then be imported in Vagrant: `vagrant box add --name <desired-box-name> <put-definition-name-here>.box`

-## Why not using PuPHPet or similar?
+### Why not using PuPHPet or similar?

 *This is my opinion:* I think these are overblown.
 Clicking things together is easy, but most times I tried PuPHPet the provisioning process was broken.
 They have a complex Puppet definition which doesn't seem to be tested well.
 So why not make things easier? :-)

+### Roadmap

+* Add simple configuration file using yaml or something
+* Make it possible to configure everything in the Vagrantfile
+* Add almost similar feature set as PuPHPet has, but drastically more stable.

 ### Thanks